DivyaPrasad05/UAlberta-Links-CS/README.md

 # UAlberta-Links-CS
 A collection of links I've found useful during my time studying Computer Science at the University of Alberta (also so I can finally close my browser tabs).
 This is a live document that gets updated regularly.
+To add links, please make a pull request

 ### OAs:
 https://github.com/Leader-board/OA-and-Interviews/tree/main